 What are the Pros and Cons of Tax-Loss Harvesting?

-So far tax-loss harvesting sounds like a great way to slip under the radar and pay less in taxes, right?
+So far tax-loss harvesting sounds like a great way to pay less in taxes, right?

 Yet, there are tax-loss harvesting pros and cons you should be aware of before jumping headfirst into tax-loss harvesting as an investing strategy.